SolaceTraining/solace-workshop-scs/codelab.md

 : Custom binding interfaces can be defined in order for your SCS app to have additional input or output channels.
 They also allow for custom naming of channels.

 ###
-* Go ahead and update the host, msgVpn, clientUsername, clientPassword in the application.yml file; also note that the bindings that are listed include input, outputFeature, and outputNoFeature as defined in our custom bindings interface.
+* Note that in the application.yml file the bindings that are listed include input, outputFeature, and outputNoFeature as defined in our custom bindings interface.
+* Update the **ATTENDEE_NAME** to be your name each time it occurs in the application.yaml file.
+* If not using PubSub+ in PCF, update the host, msgVpn, clientUsername, clientPassword in the application.yml file so we can connect to the PubSub+ service
 * Deploy the app in the same manner that you've been deploying the others.
+(Don't forget to update the **ATTENDEE_NAME** & the solace service in the manifest.yml file to point to your PubSub+ service!)

 #### Processor using Dynamic Destinations
 Negative